Best Way To Get Rid of Voles

-Although many homeowners are familiar with Moles, many are unaware of what Voles are, how to identify them, and the damage they can cause.
+Most homeowners are familiar with “Moles,” but many are unaware of what “Voles” are, how to identify them, and recognize the damage they cause to lawns and gardens.

 Voles are little mouse-like rodents that inhabit the wild and are related to hamsters and lemmings.

-Voles are also referred to as meadow mice, meadow, woodland, or garden voles, but are essentially the same rodent.
+Voles are also known as meadow mice, meadow, woodland, or garden voles but are essentially the same rodents.

 Voles damage trees, lawns, and gardens while consuming seeds, grasslands, herbaceous plants, flowers, tubers (flower bulbs), and tree bark, consuming seeds, grasses, herbaceous plants, flowers, tubers (flower bulbs), and tree bark.